Naiv07/Zomato-Bengaluru-Analysis/README.md

 ## Problem Statement

 Business owners and investors are prioritizing location, cuisine and pricing decisions based on intuition rather than a clear analysis.
-Using the dataset I will showcase how null data points are removed, important insights about the food ordered from restaurants and how it affects the diners expenditure and experience.
+Using the dataset I will showcase how null data points are removed, important insights about the food ordered from restaurants and how it affects the diner's expenditure and experience.

 ## Dataset Used